tom-howard/ros/docs/com2009/assignment2/partb/task3.md

 ## Details

-The maze that the robot will need to navigate for this task will span the full 4x4m area of the Computer Room 5 Robot Arena.
+The maze that the robot will need to navigate for this task will ~~span the full 4x4m area of the Computer Room 5 Robot Arena~~ ^^occupy a 5x5m square arena **in a simulated environment**^^.
 There'll only be wooden walls in the arena for this task though, no other objects.
 The maze will be constructed to ensure there is always enough space for a TurtleBot3 Waffle to comfortably pass through any apertures or corridors.

 1. The robot will start at one end of a maze and must autonomously navigate all the way to the other end (or get as far as possible).
 1. The robot must do this *without* touching any of the arena walls, and **penalties will be applied** for those that do (See [the table below](#marks)).